sturrion/my-twitter-data/README.md

 My twitter project
 ==================

+## Account analysis

+Following this report you can analyse your twitter account.

 ## Popularity

 Create your own twitter application on https://dev.twitter.com and complete with your data the parameters on configuration.R.